Green Lanterns and Support Services

 A resident needs personal/emotional support during a difficult time.
 Green Lanterns can provide a listening ear, and provide referrals to UBC counselling and connect residents with the appropriate resources.
 Green Lanterns cannot provide ongoing psychological/counselling support.

 A resident is having a conflict with another resident.
 Green Lanterns can set up a meeting between the parties and be available to facilitate the conversation.
+If the matter involves a Residence Standards violation, a referral to the Green College Office is most appropriate.
 Green Lanterns are unbiased in such conflicts and will not take sides or resolve the conflict themselves.

 Support and Services at Green College